 There was an issue with the connection to <data connection>.
 Deauthorize <data connection> and set up a new data connection to resolve the issue, or contact Code42 for support.

 - Remove Code42's access in the email service environment:

 - Set up a new Code42 data connection using your Google or Microsoft 365 administrator credentials.

 If these steps don't resolve your error, contact our Customer Champions for support.

 Reconfigure scoping for user and group monitoring

-Code42 removes the email service's configuration and authorization information immediately after you deauthorize it.
+Code42 removes the connection's configuration and authorization information immediately after you deauthorize it.

-- Set up a new connection to your Gmail environment by clicking Add Data Connection on the Data Connections screen.
+- Set up a new connection to the environment by clicking Add Data Connection on the Data Connections screen.

-- In the Add Users step of the reauthorization process, select the appropriate monitoring option, and then upload a new .csv file containing the updated users or groups you want to monitor.
+- In the Add Users step of the authorization process, select the appropriate monitoring option, and then upload a new .csv file containing the updated users or groups you want to monitor.